 Digital technology and online platforms have disrupted the communication landscape.
-As a result, promotion through visitor engagement has become essential to effective destination marketing.
+As a result, promotion through visitor (or consumer) engagement has become essential to effective destination marketing.

 “DMOs were originally developed as an intermediary for a marketplace where suppliers controlled the flow of destination information, the development of products as well as the related sales promotion and distribution channels.
 Today, technology has effectively rebalanced the marketplace.
 Consumers and travel professionals now have access to the same information as destination marketers and bypass established legacy travel information channels with multiple intermediaries and hidden commissions.
 Consumer trust of promotional messaging is at an all-time low, elevating the position of peer reviews and crowdsourcing as primary purchase influencers.”

 Destination Marketing Association International (DMAI) recently studied more than 327 destination marketing organizations to identify the trends that will have the greatest impact on their future strategy.
 Notably, most of the top 20 trends from the DestinationNEXT report stem from technological disruption in communication.
 Meanwhile, many respondents outlined response strategies that identify a need to engage differently with visitors and residents.
 Based on these response strategies, DMAI has outlined three “transformational opportunities” for DMOs, one of which is “Dealing with the new marketplace: Broadcast to engagement.”